Study Abroad

 For international students looking to study in South Korea, understanding the admission requirements and deadlines is crucial.
 Most universities require a high school diploma, proof of language proficiency in Korean or English (TOPIK or TOEFL/IELTS), and a letter of recommendation.Seoul National Universityasks for a personal statement and two recommendation letters, with a deadline in March for the fall intake.KAISTemphasizes STEM backgrounds, with applications due in January for the fall semester.

-Yonsei Universityrequires a portfolio for arts programs, with a deadline in April for the fall semester, whileKorea Universityoffers early decision options with deadlines in December for the following fall. some universities in South Korea offer conditional admission, allowing students to improve their language proficiency before starting their degree programs.
+Yonsei Universityrequires a portfolio for arts programs, with a deadline in April for the fall semester, whileKorea Universityoffers early decision options with deadlines in December for the following fall.
+Some universities in South Korea offer conditional admission, allowing students to improve their language proficiency before starting their degree programs.

 As of 2026, many universities have introduced online interviews as part of the admission process due to increased digitalization.
 This change reflects the growing trend of integrating technology into educational practices.